 Answer: Traffic Cones

-Outside of the Gallery of Modern Art in Glasgow, Scotland, there is is a towering equestrian statue of the Duke of Wellington.
-Erected in 1844, the statue has become one of the more iconic landmarks in the city but not necessarily because Arthur Wellesley, First Duke of Wellington is a figure well known to modern viewers.
+Outside of the Gallery of Modern Art in Glasgow, Scotland, there is a towering equestrian statue of the Duke of Wellington.
+Erected in 1844, the statue has become one of the more iconic landmarks in the city, but not necessarily because Arthur Wellesley, the First Duke of Wellington, is a figure that is well-known to modern viewers.

-Instead the notoriety of the statue stems from a local custom that dates back at least to the early 1980s: capping the Duke with a traffic cone.
-No one knows exactly when (or why) the practice started, but for over thirty years it has been a long running local prank to find a nearby traffic cone, scramble up the imposing statue, and place a cone upon the Duke’s head.
+Instead, the notoriety of the statue stems from a local custom that dates back at least to the early 1980s—capping the Duke with a traffic cone.
+No one knows exactly when (or why) the practice started, but for nearly forty years, it has been a long-running local prank to find a nearby traffic cone, scramble up the imposing statue, and place a cone upon the Duke’s head.

-In 2013, the city council proposed doubling the height of the plinth the statue rests on as part of a restoration project in a bid to keep down maintenance costs since it was costing roughly $15,000 a year to send workers out to carefully de-crown the Duke.
+In 2013, the city council proposed doubling the height of the plinth the statue rests on as part of a restoration project in a bid to keep down maintenance costs since it costs roughly $13,000 a year to send workers out to carefully de-crown the Duke.
 Widespread public opposition terminated plans to change the plinth as the citizens of Glasgow had grown quite fond of the practice and considered it a reflection of their humorous ways.